-LGBT Center OC advocates on behalf of the Orange County Lesbian Gay Bisexual Transgender and Queer/Questioning communities and provides services that ensure its well-being and positive identity, including high-quality health promotion, disease prevention, and mental health programming that is affordable, accessible, and culturally competent.
+LGBTQ Center OC advocates on behalf of the Orange County Lesbian Gay Bisexual Transgender and Queer/Questioning communities and provides services that ensure its well-being and positive identity, including high-quality health promotion, disease prevention, and mental health programming that is affordable, accessible, and culturally competent.

 Mama’s Kitchen offers a meal delivery service to breast cancer patients in San Diego County.

 Maribo Cares provides unique services to aid in cancer treatment and recovery, including house cleaning, hair wash/blow dry, phone call check-ins, food boxes for seniors, and appointment reminders.